Top 5 Wearable Watersheds. The Fitbit Air Is the Sixth.

 - The price floor moves, Garmin’s Cirqa now has to defend against it, and the AI layer becomes the new differentiator

-The data play underneath is the deeper story: the hardware is the customer acquisition cost, the product is the population-level dataset that trains Gemini’s health intelligence
+The data play underneath is the deeper story: the hardware is the customer acquisition cost, the product is the population-level dataset that trains Gemini’s health intelligence.

 The Pattern

-Last Updated on 15 May 2026 by the5krunner
+Last Updated on 13 June 2026 by the5krunner

 tfk is the founder and author of the5krunner, an independent endurance sports technology publication.
 With 20 years of hands-on testing of GPS watches and wearables, and competing in triathlons at an international age-group level, tfk provides in-depth expert analysis of fitness technology for serious athletes and endurance sport competitors.
 ID